johngear/DSP/README.md

 At a high level, our algorithm takes in an audio signal as the argument along with several customizable parameters, and outputs a pitch corrected version of the input signal.

+### Algorithm:

+RANDALL ADD SHIT HERE

 ![Thumbnail of Slate](bins_image.png)

+# Functions:
+## Now I will give a brief description of each Matlab file that we developed!

+### Dashboard.m

+The dashboard file is the only file that a user should ever interface with during most situations.
+This file allows the user to select the values for various filter parameters without having to dive into the lower levels of our code.
+After inputting the filter parameters, the liveProcessing function is called which performs signal modifications described by the user’s parameters and returns the original signal and modified signal.
+At the bottom of this file there are options to playback the input and output audio and to graphically compare the main pitch of each signal over time.

+### liveProcessing.m

+The liveProcessing function takes in the user’s parameters selected in the dashboard and outputs the original input vector and the modified output vector.
+First, this function creates musical “bins”.
+A bin is essentially a range of frequencies that correspond to a specific note.for example, an A3 is supposed to be 220 Hz, so if we create a bin that ranges from 213-226Hz , we know that  all frequencies in that range should really be an A3.
+After developing the musical bins, this function iterates through the input file frame-by-frame and passes windows of samples to the other functions so that they can perform the necessary modifications.

+### Tune.m

+The Tune function takes in the user’s defined parameters along with a new frame of audio from liveProcessing.
+This function is called every time that the liveProcessing function receives a new frame, and after receiving enough frames to make the desired window length, this function will begin to modify the audio in the following way:

 You can use the [editor on GitHub](https://github.com/johngear/DSP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.